-The term “host check” simply refers to the unscheduled execution of a host’s existing availability service check.
-This availability check—typically added to a host through the “Default” device template and made using the connection method specified in its configuration (ping, check TCP, etc.)—is normally executed on a regular schedule to monitor the availability of that host.
+A host availability service check on a host is normally executed according to its schedule to monitor the availability of that host.
 But, when some other service check on a given host fails, that failure could potentially be caused by the host actually being down, and not because of a problem with the monitored service itself.

 In that case, you don’t want to be alerted about the failed service, you want to be alerted about the downed host.
 Since service checks don’t necessarily all execute at the same time, it’s possible that the service check monitoring said service could fail, open an incident and send out an alert notification before the downed host is detected.
 This could even happen for multiple individual service checks on that host before the host’s downed condition is detected—resulting in any number of redundant alert notifications.